fonoster/routr/CORE.md

     "bindAddr": "0.0.0.0:51902",
     "cache": {
       "provider": "memory"
-    },
-    "backends": [
-      {
-        "ref": "voice"
-      },
-      {
-        "ref": "conference",
-        "balancingAlgorithm": "least-sessions",
-        "withSessionAffinity": true
     }
-    ]
   }
 }
 ```

-> Notice that using the `memory` provider will only work for simple cases where you run a single instance of the
+> Notice that using the `memory` provider will only work for simple cases where you run a single instance of the Location Service.
-> Location Service.
-Suppose you need the `least-session` algorithm and run multiple instances of the Location Service.
-In
-> that case, you will need a distributed provider such as `Redis.`
+> Suppose you need the `least-session` algorithm and run multiple instances of the Location Service.
+In such cases, you will need a distributed provider such as `Redis.`

 <details>
 <summary>Schema</summary>